 P.S. pumpkin is a fruit.

 I hope you find a moment or two to make (and eat) some donuts because they’re spot. on.
+And if you’re in the market for more fall-inspired goodies, check out these Pumpkin Raisin Oatmeal Cookies and these Pumpkin Muffins with Pistachio Crumble.

 This post contains affiliate links for the amazing donut pans I used to make this recipe!